gmjelle/wandererjs/docs/content/en/api.md

 const step = {
   type: "MODAL", // Options are "MODAL" or "TOOLTIP"
-  headerText: "Welcome!", // The text you'd like to appear in the heading of the modal
+  headerText: "Welcome!", // The text you'd like to appear in the body of the modal
   bodyText: "Welcome to Wanderer.js", //
+  // The source of the image you want to add to the modal
   imageSource:
     "https://raw.githubusercontent.com/yaakov123/wandererjs/master/assets/logo.png",
 };